 The CV-SALTS program prioritizes addressing health risks from drinking water exceeding the nitrate standard.
 Prioritized groundwater basins and sub-basins have been identified for program implementation according to specified timelines.
 Nonprioritized basins will follow as directed by the Central Valley Water Board’s Executive Officer.
 Participants in prioritized areas must assess nitrate levels in groundwater used for drinking water and submit an Early Action Plan if levels exceed the primary MCL for nitrate.

 For long-term implementation, CV-SALTS contains two approaches: Path A reflects the traditional permitting approach where the individual assumes all compliance responsibilities and costs.
-Path A is available on a permittee’s election or when a management zone is not available.
-Path B uses the establishment of management zones to foster collaborative and cost-effective nitrate control solutions, including providing replacement water to residents reliant on domestic wells with unsafe levels of nitrate.
+Path A is available at a permittee’s election or when a management zone is not available.
+Path B uses the establishment of management zones and the development of management zone implementation plans to foster collaborative and cost-effective nitrate control solutions, including providing replacement water to residents reliant on domestic wells with unsafe levels of nitrate.

+The Central Valley Water Board has recently started to approve management zone implementation plans, with its initial approval of the Modesto Management Zone Implementation Plan (MZIP) on June 3, 2026.
+The Modesto Management Zone participants include several categories of dischargers, including dairies, and its MZIP acknowledges that the management zone will need to address the revised dairy general waste discharge requirements that we direct as a result of this proceeding in its future MZIP deliverables for its dairy participants.
+We encourage the Central Valley Water Board to work with all of the management zones to integrate the appropriate requirements of this order’s regulatory framework into future iterations of their MZIPs and associated deliverables for their dairy participants.

+Importantly, the time schedules authorized by CV-SALTS (i.e., for discharges of nitrate to cease causing or contributing to exceedances of the water quality objective in the receiving water within a term that is as short as practicable but in no case longer than 35 years) did not commence upon the effective date of the CV-SALTS.
+Any authorized time schedule under CV-SALTS does not commence until the Central Valley Water Board grants an applicant’s request for an exception to the discharge requirements for meeting a nitrate water quality objective pursuant to the Exceptions Policy.
+Consequently, the time schedule start dates (but not necessarily the final compliance dates) will vary depending on when the corresponding exception is granted to each discharger within their respective management zones.
+We further discuss this issue at Section III.A.2.

 Understanding Nitrates and Health Impacts from Nitrates in Drinking Water

-Nitrates are compounds commonly found in drinking water supplies.
+Nitrate and nitrite are compounds commonly found in drinking water supplies, with nitrate being the most prevalent due to its stability in oxygen-rich environments.
 Their presence in groundwater is generally linked to septic systems, manure, and use of fertilizers.
 In the Central Valley, a substantial number of residents rely on groundwater wells for drinking water, but in some communities water supply and domestic wells do not meet safe drinking water standards due to high nitrate concentrations.
-Ingestion of nitrates in drinking water poses the greatest human health concerns.
+Ingestion of nitrate in drinking water poses the greatest human health concerns.
 Many households in the Central Valley drink or cook with unfiltered tap water, unaware of potential nitrate contamination and the associated risks of adverse health outcomes.
-However, nitrate-contaminated water can be used for bathing babies and children, as well as for showers, because nitrates are only a concern when ingested and are not absorbed through the skin.
+However, nitrate-contaminated water can be used for bathing infants and children, as well as for showers, because nitrate is only a concern when ingested and is not absorbed through the skin.

-Nitrates can interfere with the ability of red blood cells to carry oxygen to body
+Nitrate can interfere with the ability of red blood cells to carry oxygen to body